-- 4.9 Prominent resources and factors vital to future prospects in the area include: - The opportunity for a genuine mix of urban and open/ natural spaces by Ebbsfleet International Station which creates a chance to achieve highly sustainable and accessible urban development. - The natural environments and settlements provide the opportunity to integrate existing green and blue infrastructure with new and improved parks and walking/ cycling links to create a grid within and between Swanscombe, Ebbsfleet, the River Thames and the countryside south of the A2. - The significant ecological assets are a key feature of the area with opportunities to enhance them for the benefit of wildlife, residents and visitors. - The unique existing landscape, including dramatic chalk cliffs, open marshland and large landlocked water bodies, provides opportunities to create a distinctive Garden City. - The strong local cultural, archaeological, geological and industrial heritage will enable the creation of new neighbourhoods at Ebbsfleet with a sense of place and history. - Swanscombe can benefit from maintaining its existing positive and distinct character, with opportunities to improve access to better local facilities and public spaces. - 4.10 The Garden City will feature several new neighbourhoods respecting these characteristics.
-Table 5 sets out the new dwellings projected to be provided for each site, in addition to the 1,600 homes built since 2017 mostly at Ebbsfleet Green and Castle Hill.
+- 4.10 Prominent resources and factors vital to future prospects in the area include: - The opportunity for a genuine mix of urban and open/ natural spaces by Ebbsfleet International Station which creates a chance to achieve highly sustainable and accessible urban development. - The natural environments and settlements provide the opportunity to integrate existing green and blue infrastructure with new and improved parks and walking/ cycling links to create a grid within and between Swanscombe, Ebbsfleet, the River Thames and the countryside south of the A2. - The significant ecological assets are a key feature of the area with opportunities to enhance them for the benefit of wildlife, residents and visitors. - The unique existing landscape, including chalk cliffs, open marshland, Ebbsfleet and Thames riversides and large landlocked water bodies, provides opportunities to create a distinctive Garden City. - The strong local cultural, archaeological, geological and industrial heritage will enable the creation of new neighbourhoods at Ebbsfleet with a sense of place and history. - Swanscombe can benefit from maintaining its existing positive and distinct character, with opportunities to improve access to better local facilities and public spaces. - 4.11 The Garden City will feature several new neighbourhoods respecting these characteristics.
+Table 6 sets out the status of estimated new dwellings, in addition to homes already built (mostly at Ebbsfleet Green and Castle Hill).